TrossenRobotics/lerobot_trossen/README.md

 ## Overview

 This package contains LeRobot integrations for the Trossen AI series of robots.
-See the [LeRobot documentation](https://huggingface.co/docs/lerobot) for details on more advanced usage like training your own models and using different teleoperation methods.
+See the [LeRobot documentation](https://huggingface.co/docs/lerobot) for details on more advanced usage like using the HuggingFace Hub, model training, and using different teleoperation methods.

 ## Installation